boyland/sasylf/README.md

 The [Wiki](https://github.com/boyland/sasylf/wiki) has pages for [installing](https://github.com/boyland/sasylf/wiki/Install) and [running](https://github.com/boyland/sasylf/wiki/Running-SASyLF) SASyLF.

-Summary: get the JAR file from the release page and either put in the `dropins/` folder of the Eclipse distribution or use it with `java -jar`.
+Summary: To use VSCode, type SASyLF in the Extensions:Marketplace search box and install the [extension](https://marketplace.visualstudio.com/items?itemName=sasylf.SASyLF).
+To use the Eclipse IDE or the command line, get the JAR file from the release page and either put in the `dropins/` folder of the Eclipse distribution or use it with `java -jar`.

 ## Documentation